 Most internships are being conducted fully remotely.
 Arrangements will be determined by successful applicants and their supervisors on a case-by-case basis.
 We offer interns virtual mentorship and networking opportunities.

 We review intern applications on a rolling basis during certain time periods.

-For Fall applications, we start reviewing applications on August 1st and continue until we fill our internship positions or September 15th.
+For Fall applications, we start reviewing applications on August 1 and continue until August 30 or we fill our internship positions..

 We receive the highest volume of applications for Summer internships.
-We review fellowship applications on a rolling basis, and request they are submitted 4 weeks prior to the fellowship deadline.
-All other summer internship applications are reviewed starting March 1st until the positions are filled.
+We review fellowship applications on a rolling basis, and request they are submitted four weeks prior to the fellowship deadline.
+All other summer internship applications are reviewed starting March 1 until March 30 or the positions are filled.

 The Advocates welcomes interns through fellowship programs.
 We do require that you submit your request for placement to us at least 4 weeks prior to your fellowship deadline.
-Please use the internship application and note at the top that you are applying for a fellowship.
+Please note in your application that you are applying for a fellowship.

-While all internships are unpaid, interns are encouraged to work with outside funding sources, fellowships, work study programs, or arrange for academic credit.
+All internships are unpaid.
+Interns are encouraged to work with outside funding sources, fellowships, work study programs, or arrange for academic credit.
 Part-time internships allow interns to balance paid jobs with internships.

 The Advocates is not able to sponsor interns for visa purposes.
 If you are able to secure a visa on your own, or will be in the U.S. as a foreign student or in another capacity, you are certainly welcome to apply for an internship.

 During the school year, we ask that interns commit to at least 8 hours per week, and up to 12 or more depending on the intern’s own schedule, fellowship, and availability.
 We additionally ask that interns be available for a 4 hour block of time – either morning or afternoon (9-1 or 1-5) with certain exceptions.
 We have limited computer and office space for onsite interns, and need to schedule accordingly, therefore the request for AM or PM blocks of time.